appinlet/PayWeb_WP_eCommerce/README.md

 # PayWeb_WP_eCommerce
 ## DPO PayGate WP eCommerce plugin v1.0.3 for WP eCommerce v3.13.1

 This is the DPO PayGate PayWeb3 plugin for WP eCommerce.
-Please feel free to contact the DPO PayGate support team at support@paygate.co.za should you require any assistance.
+Please feel free to contact the DPO PayGate support team at supportsa@dpogroup.com should you require any assistance.

 ## Installation